nextml-code/pytorch-lantern-template/README.rst

 Adapts the data from ``problem`` for training and evaluation.
 Keeps data in a natural form.

--  Splits train data in gradient / early\_stopping
+-  Splits train data in train / early\_stopping
 -  Augments data
 -  Works with the natural format of the examples just like problem
 -  Create informative batches (oversample, stratify, etc)